 Targeted nutritional support provides building blocks for tissue maintenance and reduces systemic inflammation, creating an environment that may complement MSC therapy.
 The Harvard Medical School provides evidence-based recommendations.

 Structured rehabilitation is important for supporting knee mobility and strength through range of motion exercises, strengthening routines, balance training, and functional activities.
-View our rehab therapy section or explore specific knee exercises for osteoarthritis.
+View our rehab therapy section.

 Notable